 It seems that the fight for the throne is disputed between Spinning and Casting, but Japanese techniques are gaining much ground in the world of fishing.
 Nor can we forget Surfcasting, a modality with which many anglers have made their debut and that succeeds on the coasts.

-These are the fishing modalities that usually catch the most at WeFish.
+These are the fishing techniques that usually catch the most at WeFish.

 There is so much variety that it is difficult to choose a favorite, what is yours?